swanandlab/DBscorer/README.md

 It is always good to improve video quality during recording to avoid problems in detection.

+**Video Pre-Processing**

+This can be easily done using [ffmpeg](https://www.gyan.dev/ffmpeg/builds/) software.

+1. Create a folder and name it "_Convert_".

+2. Place the convert.bat file, ffmpeg.exe and all videos in the same folder.

+3. Create a subfolder in "_Convert_" and name it "_Output_".

+4. Double click the "_Convert.bat_" file to start conversion.

 # DBscorerV2

 Load Video: Convert the videos to a constant frame rate video in a MATLAB-supported video format.
 Use ffmpeg as described.
 You may downsample the video if needed.
 You can select one video file at a time for processing.